What is critical light?

 Even if you’ve heard of critical light, you may not be sure what it is.
 Critical light is aptly named; it is sunlight that shows the imperfections in any wall or cladding system.
 It happens when sunlight hits a surface at an angle of 15 degrees or less.
 Since critical light occurs only for a few minutes a day, slight imperfections are only visible briefly.
 The appearance of a wall’s appearance in critical light is typically an aesthetic issue, rather than one of performance.

-What aesthetic effect does critical light have on stucco and EIFS walls ?
+What aesthetic effect does it have on stucco and EIFS walls ?

 In a DEF System (Direct applied Exterior Finish System), there is no foam plastic insulation that you can rasp in order to level the surface for the final finish.
 Thus, any irregularities in the substrate will show in the final product.
 Depending on the levelness of the substrate, however, you may need to skim the surface with a leveling material.
 This will reduce the risk of aesthetic issues.

-Thus, it’s important to consider these factors when assessing the appearance of a wall cladding during critical light.
-For that matter, they should also be considered any time that imperfections might be observed.
+Thus, it’s important to consider these factors when you’re assessing the appearance of a wall cladding during critical light.
+For that matter, they should also be considered whenever imperfections are observed.